PurdueAF/purdue-af/docs/source/doc-dask.rst

 It is recommended to create a Dask Gateway cluster in a separate Jupyter notebook, rather than in your main analysis code.
-Here is an example for cluster creation:

-..
-Example notebook: :doc:`demos/gateway-cluster`
+Here is an example of a notebook for cluster creation: :doc:`demos/gateway-cluster`.

-.. literalinclude :: demos/gateway-cluster
+You can copy this exacmple from ``/depot/cms/purdue-af/purdue-af-demos/gateway-cluster.ipynb`` and customize it for your purposes.

 In the main analysis code, you can connect to the Gateway cluster either by manually pasting the cluster name, or by selecting an existing cluster